 - Porcini soaking in boiling water

-- Button top mushrooms cleaned, washed, and dried
+- Button top and mixed mushrooms cleaned, washed, and dried

 - Purple and yellow onion finely chopped